 1. Course Code CH 698

 2. Title of the Course PG Seminar Course

 3. Credit Structure L-T-P-Credits

 0-2-0-2

 4. Name of the Concerned Chemistry

 Discipline

 5. Pre-requisite, if any

 Nil

 6 Course Objective

 To develop confidence and presentation skills of the student

-7. Course Syllabus In this course a PG student has to present seminar/presentation or
+7. Course Syllabus In this course a PG student has to present seminar/presentation or a

-a series of presentations on a topic(s) chosen by him/her in
+series of presentations on a topic(s) chosen by him/her in

 consultation with his/her PG Thesis Supervisor/ Faculty Advisor.

 The frequency of seminar/presentation will be decided by the

 Course Coordinator.

 8. Textbook None

 9. Other references Books and research publications in various relevant

 journals/conference proceeding, etc.

-1. Course Code CH 700

-2. Title of the Course Advanced Chemistry Lab

-3. Credit Structure (L-T-P-Credit) 0-0-6-3

-4. Name of the Discipline Chemistry

-5. Pre-requisite, if any Nil

-6. Scope of the Course of chemistry

-7. Inorganic Chemistry: Synthesis and characterization of metal complexes Separation of metal ions using column chromatography Electrochemical Investigation of potassium ferricyanide [K3Fe(CN)6] Organic Chemistry: Techniques: Crystallization Distillation Steam Distillation Vacuum Distillation Extraction Thin Layer Chromatography Checking MP Synthesis and characterization of important organic molecules.
+1. Course Code CH 700 2.
+Title of the Course Advanced Chemistry Lab 3.
+4. Credit Structure Name of the (L-T-P-Credit) 0-0-6-3 Chemistry 1.
+Discipline Chemistry 5.
+Pre-requisite, if any Nil 6.
+Scope of the Course To expose students to the basic experimental techniques of all the branches of chemistry 7.
+Course Syllabus Inorganic Chemistry: 1.
+Synthesis and characterization of metal complexes 2.
+Separation of metal ions using column chromatography 3.
+Electrochemical Investigation of potassium ferricyanide [K 3 Fe(CN) 6 ] Organic Chemistry: A. Techniques: 1.
+Crystallization 2.
+Distillation 3.
+Steam Distillation 4.
+Vacuum Distillation 5.
+Extraction 6.
+Thin Layer Chromatography 7.
+Column Chromatography 8.
+Checking MP 8.
+Synthesis and characterization of important organic molecules.
 Usual Spectroscopic Characterization (UV, IR, NMR, M.S. etc.) Physical Chemistry: Exp.
 1: Colorimetric estimation of urease activity using UV-Vis spectroscopy.
 Exp.
 2: Solavtochromic shift of dye molecules using absorption and fluorescence spectroscopy.
 Exp.
 3: Preparation and characterization of silica particles under mild condition.
 Exp.
 4: Synthesis and characterization of liquid crystal Exp.
-5: Using Gaussian program predicting the transition state of organic reactions.

-8. Suggested Books Laboratory Manual
+5: Using Gaussian program predicting the transition state of organic 8.
+Suggested Books reactions.
+Laboratory Manual Ο. Juggesteu Dooks Laboratory Mairuar